Carifio24/glue-statistics/STATSDOCUMENTATION.rst

 Calculations
 =======================

-To calculate values, simply check the box next to the data row you wish to find.
+To calculate values, check the box next to the data row you wish to calculate.
+Pressing the calculate button on the toolbar will calculate all data rows.

 Linking Data